Fred Durst: Placebo

-Shaggy 2 Dope

-On October 6, 2018, Shaggy 2 Dope from hip hop duo Insane Clown Posse attempted to dropkick Durst during a performance of the song "Faith".
-DJ Lethal from Limp Bizkit responded on Instagram Live, calling Shaggy a "clout chaser".
-According to 2 Dope, who is a pro wrestler with years of experience, he did not intend to cause Durst any harm and the motive for the kick stemmed from a dare he had with a security guard that let him on the stage after Durst announced "I need some people on stage."

-In February 4, 2022, Shaggy 2 Dope apologized to Fred Durst on the Steve-O’s Wild Ride podcast for attacking him 4 years back.
-Fred Durst responded on social media with “No Hard Feelings at all”.

-Trent Reznor & Marilyn Manson
+Trent Reznor and Marilyn Manson

-Trent Reznor, whose music project Nine Inch Nails was noted by Durst as an influence, repeatedly insulted him.
+Trent Reznor of Nine Inch Nails was noted by Durst as an influence during several interviews.
+Displeased by Durst's statements, Reznor repeatedly attacked Durst and Limp Bizkit during several interviews in response.
 In a profile for Kerrang!, Reznor mocked Durst saying "It's one thing if you know your place; like, 'Hey, I'm an idiot who plays shitty music but people buy it – fuck it, I'm having fun.
 But it's another thing when you think you're David Bowie after you've stayed up all night to write a song called 'Break Stuff'.
 I mean, Fred Durst probably spelt the word 'break' wrong the first couple of times.
 Fred Durst might be a cool guy; I don't know him.
 But his 'art' – in the word's loosest sense – sucks."
-Durst in turn made many references to Nine Inch Nails in the Limp Bizkit song "Hot Dog", leading to Reznor earning a co-writer credit.
+Durst in turn made several references to Nine Inch Nails in the Limp Bizkit song "Hot Dog", leading to Reznor earning a co-writer credit.
 Reznor said there was no issue, jokingly stating that "When his record was going to print, [Durst] realised 'Fuck, I'd better ask permission first or I might get sued!'
-I let him do it – I wasn't gonna hold his record up.".
+I let him do it – I wasn't gonna hold his record up."

-In 1999 Marilyn Manson insulted Limp Bizkit and their fans, calling them "illiterate apes that beat your ass in high school for being a 'fag' and now sell you tuneless testosterone anthems of misogyny and pretend to be outsiders...".
+In 1999, Marilyn Manson insulted Limp Bizkit and their fans, calling them "illiterate apes that beat your ass in high school for being a 'fag' and now sell you tuneless testosterone anthems of misogyny and pretend to be outsiders...".